-Addiction is one of the hardest challenges to overcome alone.
-That is why doctors, mental health professionals, and support group members advocate seeking help if you believe you or someone you care about is suffering from addiction.
+Heroin addiction is a very hard challenge to overcome alone.
+That is why doctors, mental health professionals, and support group members advocate seeking help if you believe you or someone you care about is suffering from being addicted to heroin.

-To connect more people with the help they need to overcome addiction, many organizations and specialized rehabilitation facilities have set up heroin hotlines that you can call free of charge.
+To connect more people with the help they need to overcome addiction, many organizations and specialized rehabilitation facilities have set up heroin hotline (or helpline) numbers that you can call free of charge.
 Heroin addiction hotlines provide information and support for people struggling with heroin use disorders.
 They can even help connect you with a rehab program that suits your needs and preferences.

 When you call a hotline, your call is completely private and confidential.
 The purpose of these numbers is only to help you find the support you need to get healthy.

 If you want more information about addiction, drug rehab options near you, or other support services, please call our heroin helpline at 1-888-744-0069 .
 You can overcome addiction and we are here to help make that process as comfortable as possible for you.

 What Questions Should I Ask?